perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Huge rewrite/refactor of the widget space (there's some spaghetti in there)
 - Other launcher language support

-### "No promise but I will look into them" (user suggested) features
+### User Suggested Features & Improvements (might not be implemented ever)

 - Double tap to lock screen
 - Pinned shortcut/PWA
 - Customizable font & font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)
-- Newly installed apps
-- Variable scribble stroke width (like the original Z Launcher)

-### Some ideas of mine (might not be implemented ever)
+### Some ideas of mine (might not be implemented ever as well)

 - Foldable device screen layout
 - The transition flip animation from the original Z Launcher
 - ML-based suggestion algorithm
-- App structure revamp/refactor
 - Fully customizable UI color
+- General code refactoring

 ### Won't implement

-- From the original Z Launcher:
 - Web search
 - Google Now page

 ### Known issues